How Your CGL Policy May Help with Trademark Infringement Litigation

 coverage because the unique packaging and floor-stand display were “advertising” within the meaning of

-the policy.
 The court agreed and rejected the insurer’s argument that the trademark exclusion would bar

 coverage.
 Although the complaint was styled as a “trademark infringement” action, the allegations related